 You have seen it repeatedly: women with chronic pelvic pain cycling through interventions without resolution; PMDD reduced to a progesterone sensitivity narrative; peri-menopausal shifts in metabolism and mood met with hormone therapy offered as a single lever in a system of extraordinary complexity.
 We are stuck in clinical loops and linear thinking — and it is time to step out of them.

-This is not just another lecture — it is, above all, a rich clinical conversation: evidence-grounded, honest, and curated to translate directly into your practice.
+This is not just another lecture — it is a rich clinical conversation: evidence-grounded, honest, and curated to change how you think and practise!

 A day I genuinely don't believe exists anywhere else for practitioners in this space.